CyberFlameGO/cheatsheets/poudriere-armv6-howto.md

 # Poudriere ARMv6 Cross-Building Package Server How-to

-The official binary packages for ARMv6 platforms (Raspberry Pi 1/2, etc.) are very much out of date.
+The official binary packages for ARMv6 platforms (Raspberry Pi 1/2, etc.) are often out of date and some packages are not available at all.
+What's more, some packages refuse to compile without the system sources or won't compile at all.
 Here's how to supply your machines with fresh packages, configured to your needs.

 ## The Quick and Dirty Way